Creamy avocados smashed onto golden toast & topped with smoked mackerel, spring onions & zesty lime. Heaven in every bite!

 These days, avocado is such an everyday staple that plenty of babies are weaned on it!
-It’s easy to spoon, after all, and its packed with healthy fats, vitamins and other nutrients.
+It’s easy to spoon, and its packed with healthy fats, vitamins and other nutrients.
 Not to mention it’s delicious!
-With all that goodness, it’s really no wonder that avocado is also one of the trendy foods of the moment, particularly when combined with another great foodie love of mine, toast 🙂
+With all that goodness, it’s really no wonder that avocado is also one of the trendy foods of the moment.
+I enjoy it particularly when it’s combined with another great foodie love of mine – toast.

 I was in a super-cool hipster coffee place with some friends recently, and we had to laugh when 80% of the menu was avocado toast – avocado toast with egg, avocado toast with smoked salmon, avocado toast with radishes… endless variations.
 Of course the toast was sourdough.
 Two hipster birds with one stone, right there.

 My own homemade avocado toast uses whatever bread I have to hand, which is usually a sliced wholemeal or 50:50 loaf.
 I like to squash the avocado on with a fork rather than slice it – the slices always seem to fall off when I eat it!
 Personally, I think smoked mackerel goes amazingly well with avocado – try this pate if you have any fish & avocado left over.

 I hadn’t planned to blog this, as it’s not really a ‘recipe’ as such, more of a suggestion of delicious things to eat together.
 Well, maybe that’s what a recipe is.
 Anyway, I snapped some pics on my phone but it was SO delicious, I decided to share it here.